haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-pp

-The `haddock3-pp` is a pre-processing (-pp) CLI, dedicated at processing PDB files for agreement with HADDOCK3 requirements.
+The `haddock3-pp` is a pre-processing (-pp) CLI, dedicated to processing PDB files for agreement with HADDOCK3 requirements.

 You can use the `--dry` option to report on the performed changes without actually performing the changes.

 Corrected PDBs are saved to new files named after the `--suffix` option.
-Original PDBs are never overwritten, unless `--suffix` is given an empty string.
+Original PDBs are never overwritten unless the `--suffix` is given an empty string.

-You can pass multiple PDB files to the command-line.
+You can pass multiple PDB files to the command line.

 Usage:
 ```bash